szikszail/object-set-type/README.md

 Array.from(set); // 1, "Hello", {a: 1}
 ```

-## Custom conditions
+## Custom uniqueness logic

 The `equals(a,b)` method of the instance is responsible for comparing two items, and the set logic is based on this.
-This method can be overwritten to support custom logic.
+This method can be overwritten to support custom uniqueness logic, e.g. handle objects, but compare only certain properties.